CouncilDataProject/cdptools_v2/docs/system_design.md

 already high quality transcript back, no need for any processing.
 These are both valid speech recognition models, it's simply that one of them produces transcripts that have 100% confidence.

+If your city provides closed caption files for city council meetings, you can write a module that takes the closed caption file and produce transcripts.
+If not all city council meetings have closed caption files, you can use a mixture of speech recognition models.
+That is, if there is a closed caption file, use that to produce transcripts.
+If there is no closed caption file you can use a `sr_models.GoogleCloudSRModel` to produce transcripts from an audio file.

 If you want to develop your own speech recognition model, please first read about [supported transcript formats](transcript_formats.html).